 Senior Lecturer

-As a freelance illustrator, Katharine fell by happy accident into the animation industry when a job came in from her agent to paint a background on a title sequence.
-She enjoyed the collaborative way of working in animation studios and went on to work at TV Cartoons as a background artist on the film, ‘Father Christmas’.
-At TVC there followed, ‘The Tailor of Gloucester’, ‘The Tale of the Flopsy Bunnies’, ‘Oi!
-Get off our Train’, ‘T.R.A.N.S.I.T.’, 'Poky and Friends', ‘The Wind in the Willows’ and ‘The Willows in Winter’.
-She also painted backgrounds for Grand Slamm Childrens Films on the 2D TV series, 'Angelina Ballerina' and worked in the art department for other studios on characters and backgrounds on many commercials and title sequences.
+It was by happy accident that she fell into the animation industry when an illustration job came in from her agent to paint a background on a title sequence.
+Through this she discovered the truly collaborative way of working that distinguishes an animation studio, and she loved it.
+Katharine then went on to paint animation backgrounds on many TV favourites, including, ‘Father Christmas’, ‘The Tailor of Gloucester’, ‘‘The Wind in the Willows’ and the 2D series, 'Angelina Ballerina'.
+Alongside this she worked in studio art departments on the characters and backgrounds for many more commercials, films and series.

 External Links